 Objective?
 To do what is agreeable to God.
 “We must do what our Lord Jesus Christ did when preaching the gospel.
 Let us go to the poor.”
 Through the Providence of God, the Society of St. Vincent de Paul was born.

-SVdP meets in the parish office in Moriarty, next to Our Lady of Mount Carmel Church, every Wednesday from 10:00 a.m. to 12:30 p.m.
+For utility assistance, SVdP meets in the parish hall in Moriarty, next to Our Lady of Mount Carmel Church, every Friday from 9:00 a.m. to 11:00 a.m.
 Clients are helped with their utilities and other resources.
-In addition, SVdP operates a Food Pantry in Estancia from the rectory of Saints Peter and Paul Church every third Friday of every month from 9:00 a.m. to noon.
+In addition, SVdP operates a Food Pantry.
+There is no longer one in Estancia.
+Food pantries are on the second Thursday of every month at Our Lady of Mount Carmel hall and the third Tuesday of every month at St. Elizabeth Ann Seaton hall.

 The majority of monies come from the parishioners and twinning is done occasionally between other SVdP Conferences.
-Non-perishable foods are donated from the parishioners and are augmented by the Roadrunner Food bank in Albuquerque.
+We get food from the Roadrunner Food bank in Albuquerque.
+We are not allowed to accept food donations.
+We no longer provide emergency food boxes in the parish office.

 This ministry is always in need of volunteers who are committed to God’s work in helping the needy.
-You can commit your time and talent to this ministry by helping with our Food Pantry, as a board member, or just to attend the monthly meetings which are held on the second Wednesday of each month at 1:00 p.m.
+You can commit your time and talent to this ministry by helping with our Food Pantry, as a board member, or just to attend the monthly meetings which are held on the third Sunday of each month after the 10:00AM Mass.
 Suggestions and ideas in any area are always welcomed.
-Call the parish office at 832-6655 for more information.
+Call the SVDP number for more information.

 To learn more about this ministry and its history you can go to http://www.svdpusa.org